abhinavakhil/abhinavakhil/README.md

 ### Hey Folks,I'm Abhinav Akhil 👋

-- 🔭 I’m a Full Stack Engineer.
+- 🔭 I’m a FullStack Software Engineer.
 - 📚 BTech in CSE from LPU .
 - 🤔 I’m open for discussion at https://www.linkedin.com/in/abhinavakhil/.
 - 💬 Ask me about Fullstack or any tech related stuff.
 - 📫 How to reach me: Instagram - @akhil.abhinav , twitter - @akhil_abhinav
 - 😄 Pronouns: He/His.
+- 📙 Javascript/Typescript, Angular2+, Reactjs/Redux, Nodejs.